pn74870/Color-boostrap/README.md

   SDPB interface utilities used by the bootstrap workflow.
 - `generalColorJ30m10.wdx`
   Cached data artifact (example precomputed data).
+- `dispersion relations and fwd limit general.nb`
+The file containing analytic dispersion relation equations.
 ## Physics setup (high-level)

 The code uses a twice-subtracted fixed-`t` dispersion relation for
 \[
 \phi^a\phi^b \to \phi^c\phi^d,
 \]
 with explicit color projectors and crossing maps between tensor bases.
+See `dispersion relations and fwd limit general.nb` .
 Compared to the baseline 2102.08951 setup, this project:

 1. keeps full representation-space structure (via matrices such as `M^+`, `W`, and `X=M^+W`),
 2. isolates the improved combination where only the `t`-channel singlet graviton pole survives,